-Szimpla kert - Simple Garden is the most well known example of a peculiar Budapest formation, alternative bars created in the inner courtyards of atmospheric out of use buildings.
-Here, besides simply enjoying a drink or two, it is also possible to attend concerts or even watch films its outdoor movie theatre.
-Since the millenium similar bars have opened in the courtyards of derelict and abandoned apartment buildings all over the neighbourhood.
-Known as “ruin bars,” they tend to have a short lifespan, and only operate until the fate of the building has been decided and the bulldozers roll in, leaving the organisers to seek a new venue.
-Today, these bars in the Jewish quarter represent a special, and constantly changing, feature of Budapest’s nightlife.
+Szimpla Kert - Simple Garden is the most well-known example of a peculiar Budapest formation, alternative bars created in the inner courtyards of atmospheric out of use buildings.
+Here, besides simply enjoying a drink or two, it is also possible to attend concerts or even watch films in its outdoor movie theatre.
+Since the millennium similar bars have opened in the courtyards of derelict and abandoned apartment buildings all over the neighborhood.
+Known as “ruin bars,” they tend to have a short lifespan, and only operate until the fate of the building has been decided and the bulldozers roll in, leaving the organizers to seek a new venue.
+Today, these bars in the Jewish quarter represent a special and constantly changing, feature of Budapest’s nightlife.

 Getto wall memorial

-The Getto wall memorial was opend in 2014.
-It stands on Dohany street where the former getto wall lined in 1944 .
+The Getto wall memorial was opened in 2014.
+It stands on Dohany street where the former ghetto wall lined in 1944.

 New York Café

-This historical building is one of the most renomed art nuovo style cafe with beautiful decor.
+This historical building is one of the most renowned art Nuovo style cafes with beautiful decor.

 St Elisabeth Church

-The neoghotic church standing on Rózsák tere - Square of Roses - hence its name from the legend connceted with St. Elisabeth.
+The neogothic church standing on Rózsák tere - (Square of Roses) - takes its name from the legend connected with St. Elisabeth.

-Heroes’ Square is the largest and most impressive square of the city.
+Heroes’ Square is the largest and most impressive square in the city.
 The Millennium Monument standing in the middle of the square was erected in 1896 to commemorate the 1000-year-old history of Magyars.
-The Museum of Fine Arts is located at the north side of the square.
-The Kunsthalle (Hall of Art), an exhibition hall for the contemporary arts, is at the south side.
+The Museum of Fine Arts is located on the north side of the square.
+The Kunsthalle (Hall of Art), an exhibition hall for the contemporary arts, is on the south side.